syncfusion-content/maui-docs/MAUI/ImageEditor/getting-started.md

 N> The size value will only be available after the image has been loaded into view.

-## Set the Background to the ImageEditor
+## Change the Image Editor Background
-The background of the ImageEditor can be customized by setting the Background property of the SfImageEditor.
+The background of the Image Editor can be customized by setting the `Background` property of the SfImageEditor.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}